 The same study concluded that those circulatory benefits and blood flow changes are “all on par or greater than what is typically observed in sedentary subjects with exercise training.”
 We’re not saying you should take baths instead of working out … but we aren’t not saying that.
 OK, definitely exercise.
 But if your hectic morning doesn’t quite make ample time for a workout in your favorite yoga pants, melt into a bath before bed, guilt-free knowing you’re doing something good for your body.

-Shop our bath and body collection:
+Shop our calming collection:

 Up next, be the first to know our weekly content and sign up for our Poosh newsletter.